ContentMine/quickscrape/README.md

 Very simple extensible, headless scraping.

-`quickscrape` is a simple command-line tool for scraping websites using declarative scraper definitions.
+`quickscrape` is a simple command-line tool for scraping websites using declarative scraper definitions and a headless browser.

+This approach has some benefits compared to existing scraping systems:
+- Declarative scraper definitions allows large collections of scrapers to be created with no programming.
+- Scraping through a headless browser allows handing off page rendering complexity to the browser, where it belongs.
+The scraping software sees nice rendered HTML.

+Our headless browsing is done by driving [PhantomJS](http://phantomjs.org/) with [CasperJS](http://casperjs.org/) via a node-bridge with [SpookyJS](https://github.com/WaterfallEngineering/SpookyJS).

 **NOTE**: This is pre-alpha software.
 It works for some very specific test-cases and is under active development.
 Please wait until we're in beta to report issues.